iamanissa/cruelty-free-makeup-api/README.md

 This is setting up an API using [Austin Kabiru's API tutorial](https://scotch.io/tutorials/build-a-restful-json-api-with-rails-5-part-one) as a guide.

-UPDATE 2024-02-16: The guide is outdated but still is a good start.
+UPDATE 2024-02-16: The guide is outdated but is still is a good start.
-Did own research to make sure dependencies where up to date by cross-referencing docs.
+Did own research to make sure dependencies where up to date by cross-referencing dependency docs.
 Bundler, Rails, Ruby, Postgres, and Yarn have been updated.

 ---